-1087.0 "Max. duration of DHW heating"
+1087.0 "Max. duration, DHW heating"

+Setting Explanations

-Setting Explanations 60 After a set period of time has elapsed, DHW heating ends even though the set DHW temperature has not yet been reached.
-Cannot be adjusted on gas condensing combi boilers Factory setting 60 min No DHW heating 0 No Drivi nealing 60 to 240 Duration of DHW heating adjustable from 60 to 240 min in 1 min increments inimum delay before DHW heating starts again, ven though there is a demand. annot be adjusted on gas condensing combi boilers elivered condition, delay of 60 min elay adjustable from 60 to 240 min in 1 min incre- ents anr eliv ela
+60 After a set period of time has elapsed, DHW heating ends even though the set DHW temperature has not yet been reached.
+Not adjustable on gas condensing combi boilers

+60 Factory setting 60 min

+0 No time limit for DHW heating

+1 to 240 Duration of DHW heating adjustable from 1 to 240 min in 1 min increments